 Molecular basis of exocytosis and cell morphogenesis

-Exocytosis is a basic membrane traffic event mediated by transport, docking, and fusion of secretory vesicles carrying proteins and lipids to the plasma membrane.
+Exocytosis is a basic cell biological process mediated by transport, docking, and fusion of secretory vesicles carrying proteins and lipids to the plasma membrane.
 Through exocytosis, hormones and neurotransmitters can be released.
 Also through exocytosis, membrane proteins and lipids can be incorporated into specific domains of plasma membrane for cell surface expansion, cell growth, morphogenesis, and cell migration.
-Our research aims to address two fundamental questions in cell and developmental biology: (1) what is the molecular basis for exocytosis; and (2) how do the secretory machinery functions in concert with cytoskeleton and small-GTP-binding proteins during cell polarization, morphogenesis, and cell migration; (3) how the basic cell biolgical processes mentioned above become malfunctional in diseases such as cancer and diabetes.
+Our research aims to address three fundamental questions in cell biology: (1) what is the molecular basis for exocytosis; (2) how do the secretory machinery functions in concert with cytoskeleton and small-GTP-binding proteins during cell polarization, morphogenesis, and cell migration; (3) how the basic cell biolgical processes mentioned above become malfunctional in diseases such as cancer and diabetes.

 Our research focuses on an evolutionarily conserved multi-protein complex, named the exocyst.
-The exocyst consists of eight components: Sec3, Sec5, Sec6, Sec8, Sec10, Sec15, Exo70 and Exo84.
-All play essential roles in secretory vesicle targeting and docking at the plasma membrane for exocytosis.
-The exocyst is specifically localized to sites of active exocytosis and polarized cell growth.
-In budding yeast, the exocyst proteins are localized to the tip of the budding daughter cells (bud tip), a region of active exocytosis and cell surface expansion.
-In developing neurons, the exocyst is localized to the tips of growing neurites.
-In epithelial cells, the exocyst is concentrated near the adherens junction, a region of active basolateral membrane addition.
-The exocyst complex is a downstream effector of small GTPases including Rab, Rho, and Ral.
-Through interacting with this multiprotein exocyst complex, these small G-proteins can spatially and kinetically regulate exocytosis and membrane morphology.
-Besides the small GTPases, the exocyst also interact with cytoskeleton and other signaling molecules in the cell.
-The assembly of the exocyst complex therefore integrates various sources of cellular information to ensure the accuracy of exocytosis and morphogenesis.
+The exocyst consists of eight components: Sec3, Sec5, Sec6, Sec8, Sec10, Sec15, Exo70 and Exo84, and plays essential roles in secretory vesicle targeting and docking at the plasma membrane during exocytosis.
+The exocyst is specifically localized to sites of active exocytosis and polarized cell growth, and is a downstream effector of many small GTPases including Rab, Rho, and Ral.
+In addition, the exocyst is a direct target of many kinases in the cell.
+Under the control of these signaling proteins, the exocyst coordinates with cytoskeletons in processes such as cytokinesis, ciliogeneisis, and cell migration.

-Our goal is to understand how this important secretory machinery works using a combination of biochemistry, molecular biology, genetics, and cell biology approaches.
-Furthermore, through studying the exocyst complex, we aim to learn how multiple cellular machines are coordinated to carry out important biological functions such as morphogenesis and cell migration.
-We study the exocyst in both yeast and mammalian cells: the budding yeast Saccharomyces cerevisiae grows asymmetrically by "budding", a seemingly simple process that requires sophisticated mechanisms that coordinate membrane traffic, cell polarity and cell cycle progression.
+A combination of biochemistry, molecular biology, genetics, and cell biology approaches are used in our research.
+We sue both yeast and mammalian cells in our study.
+The budding yeast Saccharomyces cerevisiae grows asymmetrically by "budding", a seemingly simple process that requires sophisticated mechanisms that coordinate membrane traffic, cell polarity and cell cycle progression.
 This property, in combination with its facile genetics and well-characterized genomics, makes the budding yeast a powerful model system for our research.
 We also study the exocyst in mammalian cells, in which we investigate the role of the exocyst in such processes as cilia formation, cell migration, and tumor invasion.
-Taking advantage of these two different eukaryotic systems in parallel, we wish to elucidate the basic mechanisms of exocytosis and cell morphogenesis and their involvement in cancer, polycystic kidney diseases, and diabetes.
+Taking advantage of these two different eukaryotic systems in parallel, we wish to elucidate the basic mechanisms of exocytosis and cell morphogenesis and their involvement in tumor metastasis, polycystic kidney diseases, and diabetes.

 Membrane traffic, exocytosis, cell migration, morphogenesis, exocyst, cell polarity, actin cytoskeleton, small GTPases, Rab, Rho, cancer, metastasis, polycycstic kidney diseases.